Riley Greene Preview, Player Props: Tigers vs. Yankees

-Riley Greene -- .143 average over his past 10 games -- will be in action for the Detroit Tigers versus the New York Yankees, with Michael King on the hill, on August 29 at 6:40 PM ET.
+Riley Greene -- with an on-base percentage of .179 in his past 10 games, 168 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the New York Yankees, with Gerrit Cole on the mound, on August 30 at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Yankees.
+In his last game he had a hitless showing (0-for-4) against the Yankees.

 Riley Greene Game Info & Props vs. the Yankees